 In 2014, brain scans of HSPs looked at additional areas and showed higher-than average activity in areas related to empathy and awareness of others.

 HSPs may be quicker learners and better decision makers

 In the past few years researchers began looking at adults as well.
-Another post outlines the advantages of sensitivity.
 In one study they looked at a particular gene variant which might be a contributor to sensitivity:

 Now new research demonstrates that this genetic variation causing lower serotonin to be available in the brain also bestows benefits, such as improved memory of learned material, better decision making, and overall better mental functioning, plus gaining even more positive mental health than others from positive life experiences

 Twelve tips that can smooth the way for you and your HSP employee

 This trait can be valuable in team-building and customer relationships.
 So let’s look at how the HSP can be an asset to your department.

 1. The HSP may be your ideal employee